-According to a preliminary assessment by the Partnership, approval of the strict requirements in the Draft Policy Document is expected to increase the decommissioning costs for the Partnership's assets.
+The Leviathan partners transferred their comments on the Draft Policy Document to the Ministry of Energy.
+Approval of the strict requirements in the Draft Policy Document is expected to increase the decommissioning costs for the Partnership's assets.
 As of the date of approval of the financial statements, the Partnership is still examining the provisions of the Draft Policy Document and its implications on the increase of the decommissioning costs as aforesaid, if applied, and will consider its actions on the matter accordingly.

-Notes to the Condensed Interim Financial Statements as of March 31, 2023 (dollars in millions)
+Notes to the Condensed Interim Financial Statements as of June 30, 2023 (dollars in millions)